xiaolin-ninja/Offsenive-Security-Algorithms/README.md

 # Offsenive-Security-Algorithms
-Let my suffering turn into your laziness.
-Hope these help with your homework.
+Let my suffering enable your laziness.
+Hope these help with your learning goals.

 These are accompanying algorithms to my blog: https://identitystudies.wordpress.com/